Inclusive Search and Selection

 International Hiring

 Each department should determine whether their budget can support Visa sponsorship.
 According to the Department of Labor, an employer is not required by law to sponsor an H-1B visa for a candidate who is not eligible to work in the United States.
-An employer may have a policy, applicable to all positions, that it does not sponsor employment visas, or it may list specific hard-to-fill positions that are eligible for sponsorship
+An employer may have a policy, applicable to all positions, that it does not sponsor employment visas, or it may list specific hard-to-fill positions that are eligible for sponsorship.

 Only the following questions may be asked of the candidate, and only on the application: